r0zetta/MARL/README.md

 Multi-Agent Reinforcement Learning (MARL) is an area of research that has interested me for quite some time - especially after seeing what OpenAI five's Dota 2 (https://openai.com/projects/five/) and DeepMind's AlphaStar Starcraft II (https://deepmind.com/blog/article/alphastar-mastering-real-time-strategy-game-starcraft-ii) projects were able to achieve.
 I decided to run some simple MARL experiments of my own in order to familiarize myself with the implementation of these mechanisms and to observe how agents cooperate with one another to solve problems.
 This work is loosely aligned with F-Secure's Project Blackfin (https://www.f-secure.com/en/about-us/research/project-blackfin) - a research project aimed at using collective intelligence techniques to solve cyber security problems.
 One of Project Blackfin's aims is to discover and utilize emergent behaviours that arise from the interaction of many simple agents in a system.
 Although the experiments detailed here aren't directly applicable to the cyber securty field, I hoped to find interesting emergent behaviours in the experimental environments that might spark some creativity when considering other application areas.

 # Implementation
 Each experiment consists of a game (xxx_game.py) and a training algorithm (xxx_game_train.py).
 All experiments involve the interaction of separately trained agents in a two-dimensional grid.
 The game can be observed by setting **print_visuals=True** in the corresponding xxx_game_train.py file.
+I coded this on a Mac, and haven't tried it on any other operating system.
+As such, I'd expect the visuals output to work on Linux, but perhaps not on Windows.
 Setting this value to false will train the scenario silently (printing some output after each episode completes), which is much faster.
 Expect to train for a couple of weeks to see any results.
 To run a scenario, simply execute:
 > python xxx_game_train.py

 Agents in all games can only see a certain number of tiles in all directions.
 This viewing distance is denoted by the **visible** variable in misc.py.
 If, for instance, **visible** is set to 4, each agent will be able to see 4 cells to the left, right, up, and down - in other words, a 9x9 grid.
 This visible area represents the agent's state, which is used when training each model.
 The game area is represented by a two-dimensional array where each item is coded via a different integer (0 for empty space, 1 for wall, etc).
 The numerical representations of different items in each game are specific to that game.